excid3/rails/guides/source/getting_started.md

 `rails new` generates the foundation of a fresh Rails application for you, so let's start there.

-To create our `store` application, run the following:
+To create our `store` application, run the following prompt in your terminal:

 ```bash
 $ rails new store